hapax/hapax.github.io/assets/hacker.md

 [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) did
 just that.

-We will embrace the hacker spirit, and make our motto:
+We will embrace hacker spirit in physics, and make it our goal

 <span style="padding-left: 20px; display:block">
-*To learn powerful things about the world using the simplest possible means.*
+To learn powerful things about the world using the simplest possible means.
 </span>

 You don't need complicated math to share quantum secrets, size up a